dxos/dxos/docs/content/guide/halo/typescript.md

 * If accepting a device join invitation from a UI application using the [shell](../dxos-ui/shell/) (e.g. [Composer](../../composer/)), you will only be presented with the `authCode` after the call to `halo.join` has been made.
   :::

-::: details Retrieving a device invitation code from a URL
+::: details Retrieving a device invitation code from an invitation URL

 ```ts file=./snippets-typescript/device-join.ts#L26-L37
 /** Extracts device invitation code from a URL or string. */